britech0/Stock-Market-Trading-Journal/README.md

 ﻿# TradeTrackerJournal
+ Purpose:
- Purpose: Building this simple long-only trading journal to learn & practice react + microservices architecture.
+ - I am building this simple long-only trading journal to learn & practice react + microservices architecture.
  What I learned: I learned how to create HTTP RESTful APIs using Javascript to create, read, update, and delete trade entries in the back-end communication with the MongoDB database and relay the reflected changes to the frontend.
 I also am learning git, jsonwebtoken authentication, react components, and how to utilize and implement another developer's microservice using ZeroMQ connecting to a server.
 This project is currently still in-progress as I am continuously building upon technical skills that I have learned.

 Intended Use Case: